reflectoring/reflectoring.github.io/_posts/2019-01-28-review-java-by-comparison.md

 As I have no real "dislikes" about this book, I named this section "Suggestions for Improvement".

-First, I missed mention of two basic tools I use in every-day Java development for a couple years know.
-Why not mention [AssertJ](http://joel-costigliola.github.io/assertj/) in the chapter about assertions in unit tests?
-It makes for so much more readable assertions.
+I missed mention of two basic tools I use in every-day Java development for a couple years know.
+The first is [AssertJ](http://joel-costigliola.github.io/assertj/).
+In the chapter about assertions JUnit is discussed but AssertJ is the library for programming readable assertions?
+Why not mention it?
 It might even deserve its own chapter.

 Second, in the chapter about static code analysis, I would have mentioned [spotless](https://github.com/diffplug/spotless) alongside Google Java Format as a tool for enforcing the same code format in a team.
-This might be my personal taste, though.
+It's more flexible in that it does not restrict you to the Google Code Format, but this might just be my personal taste, since there is a point in not having much freedom in code style.

 In the chapter about combining state with behavior, I would have expected a mention of DDD and rich domain models.
 Just as a pointer for further research, so that